 A Nest Thermostat is the perfect way to keep your home comfortable, regardless of the season or weather.
-With features designed around maximizing efficiency, convenience and comfort, a Nest Thermostat is an excellent choice to help you manage your energy use — lowering your monthly bills in the process.
+With a number of innovative features meant to maximize efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — keeping costs down in the process.

 That’s why more people are looking to add devices like a Nest into their home.
-If you want to put in a Nest for your own home, get in touch with an expert for smart thermostat installation in Eastland.
+To add one to your home, call your nearest expert for smart thermostat installation in Eastland.

-From auto scheduling to monitoring your home’s energy efficiency, Nest is designed to make securing your sense of comfort effortless.
+From automated scheduling to optimizing energy efficiency, Nest is designed to make securing your sense of comfort effortless.

 - Reset: Conversely, resetting eliminates most if not all of your preferred settings.
-For the most part, homeowners will perform a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it for the next homeowner.
+In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they're moving out and prefer to erase any personal details from the Nest before leaving it behind for the next resident.

-To reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+To initiate a reset, it helps to record existing temperature settings so reapplying them is faster.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-- Restart: Shuts your Nest down and starts it back up while remembering your settings.
-You can also press the outside of the Nest and hold it there until it turns black, and then pull your hand away.
+- Restart: Deactivates your Nest and starts it back up while remembering your settings.
+Another method is to press the outside of the Nest and hold it there until it turns black, at which point you can remove your hand.

-- Schedule: This reset clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
-With this option, you’ll need to create a new schedule or wait while your Nest learns your schedule.
+- Schedule: This reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll have to input a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi